 and social instability.

-In fact the widespread panic is a form of emotional contagion.
+In fact the evidenced widespread panic buying during the epidemic was a form of emotional contagion.

 Simply defined, emotional contagion is the transfer of moods and

 feelings from one person to another.
 It happens all the time on a